How to Get Wi-Fi to a Shed or Garden Office in Ireland

 Start with consultation and assessment

-We begin with what is failing, where it fails, and what a good outcome for Point-to-Point Wireless Links Dublin should look like.
+We begin with what is failing, where it fails, and what a good outcome for Point to Point Wi-Fi Bridge Dublin should look like.

 Review layout and existing equipment